unturned-info/unturned-3-knowledgebase/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at khakers202 [at] gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team via discord to khakers#1754 (<@184473972446986240>) or another reviewer or via email to conduct[at]unturned.info.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.